-Overalls, blue cloth, with scarlet welt as above and black leather footstraps are to be worn when Wellington boots are worn.
+Overalls, blue cloth, with scarlet welt as above, and black leather footstraps are to be worn when Wellington boots are worn.

-12. Riding Breeches (for mounted duties only).-Blue cloth of present service dress pattern with $\frac{1}{2}$ -in. scarlet welt down each side seam.
+12. Pantaloons (for mounted duties only).-Blue cloth, with $\frac{1}{2}$ -in. scarlet welt down each side seam.
+A slit, with lace holes, to be provided in front of each leg.